Teleport Recording Proxy Mode | Teleport

 when gradually transitioning large server fleets to Teleport.

 Teleport Cloud only supports session recording at the Node level.
-If you are interested in setting up session recording, read our Server Access Getting Started Guide so you can start replacing your OpenSSH servers with Teleport Nodes.
+If you are interested in setting up session recording, read our getting started guide so you can start replacing your OpenSSH servers with Teleport Agents.

 We consider Recording Proxy Mode to be less secure than recording at the Node level for two reasons: